simon-smart88/shinyscholar/inst/shiny/modules/select_query.md

 **IMPLEMENTATION**

-Draw a polygon on the map over land, select a date and click run and the data will become visible on the map.
+Draw a polygon on the map over land, select a date and click *Load imagery* and the data will become visible on the map.
+You can chose a random location to draw the polygon by clicking the *Pick a random location* button.
 The maximum permitted area of the polygon is set to 10000 km<sup>2</sup> and selecting a larger polygon will return an error.

 Data are obtained from Copernicus via a GeoServer Web Map Service e.g. https://viewer.globalland.vgt.vito.be/geoserver/wms?SERVICE=WMS&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetMap&FORMAT=image/geotiff&LAYERS=CGLS:fcover300_v1_333m&TILED=true&TIME=2023-01-10T00:00:00.000Z&WIDTH=2560&HEIGHT=2560&CRS=EPSG:4326&BBOX=-26,43,-11,51'

+Missing values, which can be caused by cloud cover or permanent water cover are returned as missing values.

 **REFERENCES**